“palmer” — a pilgrim returning from the Holy Land, palm branches in hand

 Pilgrim & benefactor exchange “palms” for the alms a benefactor gives directly to the pilgrim, to cover costlier personal expenses, like transportation.

-Or, a pilgrim can ask a benefactor to sponsor the needy pilgrim’s registration online for just $95.
+Or, a pilgrim can ask a benefactor to sponsor the needy pilgrim’s registration by name online for $150 — or help in whatever amount.

-(Be sure to include a brief note explaining your request.)
+(Be sure to include a brief note explaining your request.
+E.g. “sponsor J. Smith Pilg ’21”.)

 Or mail in this form with a check payable to “NCCL”.